dineshpandey3683/Capstone1/README.md

-"Import the pandas library as pd.\n",
+"Import the pandas library as pd.",

-    "\n",
-    "Import the Numpy library as np.\n",
+"Import the Numpy library as np.",

-    "\n",
-    "Print the following the statement: Hello Capstone Project Course!\n"
+ "Print the following the statement: Hello Capstone Project Course!"